-Here, with project scope management, we refer to managing the project scope in implementation and closure phase and focus on controlling the implementation of the project scope.
-In general, an integral part of project controlling in project implementation phase is making sure that the actual work follows the WBS (Work Breakdown Structure).
+Here, with project scope management, we refer to managing the project scope in the implementation and closure phase and focus on controlling the implementation of the project scope.
+In general, an integral part of project controlling in the project implementation phase is making sure that the actual work follows the WBS (Work Breakdown Structure).
 We make sure that we identify changes and additional work necessary or nice to have as early as possible and quote them in form of a change request before we execute them.
 These change requests shall be fair for all involved parties.
-For preparation of a suitable change process during project planning, please refer to sub-section Contract Management.
+For the preparation of a suitable change process during project planning, please refer to the sub-section Contract Management.

 Scope creep is the extension of the originally planned work put down into the WBS.
 Thus, this term refers to additional, un-planned work, in most cases generating time delays and additional cost.
 If not covered by a corresponding change order based on our change process, we shall avoid any scope creep.
-Otherwise, we end up in a claim situation: we implement the change anyway, take and file all available records of that case, and try to settle compensation for it in terms of extension of time (EOT) and additional cost later.
+Otherwise, we end up in a claim situation: we implement the change anyway, take and file all available project records of that case, and try to settle compensation for it in terms of extension of time (EOT) and additional cost later.

 Typically, disputes about scope creep develop as follows.
 There is a contract between customer and supplier which contains a chapter covering the scope of the project.
 For a certain piece of scope a change or extension seems to be necessary.
 Then, a discussion begins about the question if that change or extension is covered by the contract or not because the corresponding contractual wording and relevant requirements and specifications are too vague to begin with.
 Usually, the customer takes the position that the change or extension is already inclusive, the supplier insists it is extra scope, stipulating EOT and / or monetary compensation.
-If customer and supplier cannot agree upon an equivalent change order, and the supplier decides to implement the change anyway we have scope creep, collect all available records, and follow the claim management process as outlined in sub-section Contract Management.
+If customer and supplier cannot agree upon an equivalent change order, and the supplier decides to implement the change anyway we have scope creep, collect all available project records, and follow the claim management process as outlined in sub-section Contract Management.